Habitat Modeling & Products

 Nevada Maps Spatial Data

-is a layer file to symbolize the data following the state's format.
+2016).
+Included is a layer file to symbolize the data following the

-Please note there is an August 2014 version and March 2015 version available.
+state's format.
+Please note there is an August 2014 version and February

-The methods to produce both maps are the same, but the August 2014 version
+2016 version available.
+The methods to produce both maps are similar;

 USGS Open File Report